 There was a point in the 1990s when you had pretty much no choice but to watch a film by Full Moon Productions if you wanted to see something vaguely resembling a horror film.
 The studio carried horror through the decade with some cheesy films that look like masterpieces compared to the stuff Full Moon “Features” turns out these days.
 There were at least some pretty damn good monsters thrown into the mix, plus notable horror directors and actors.
-So it’s time to cover the bulk of all the films I’ve not yet covered from that era!
+So it’s time to cover most of the films I’ve not yet covered from that era (search other Full Moon titles I’ve blogged about to the right or find them listed alphabetically in my horror blogs indexed).

 Prolific director J.S.
 Cardone (The Slayer, The Forsaken, Wicked Little Things) started the 90s off with the type of movie that saw the downfall of 80s horror: the dreaded low budget other worldly portal horror.
 Ugh.
 Full Moon definitely had an obsession with attempting Lovecraftian horror—and butchering it.